nhoffman/dada2-nf/README.md

    Docker image tagged with the version number (e.g., `ghcr.io/nhoffman/dada2-nf:2.0.6`).

-4. Create a GitHub Release from the tag (Releases → Draft a new release → choose the tag → Publish).
+4. After the Docker image CI tag workflow completes create a GitHub Release from the tag (Releases → Draft a new release → choose the tag → Publish).
 Publishing the release triggers the `tag_latest` job, which retags the versioned image as `ghcr.io/nhoffman/dada2-nf:latest`.
 Since `nextflow.config` points